carlo-mr/coding-and-cooking/_posts/2019-07-13-accelerate.md

 ### Support a generative culture (as outlined by Westrum)

-A culture with good infortmation flow, high cooperation and trust, bridging between teams and conscious inquiry is predictive of IT performance.
+A culture with good information flow, high cooperation and trust, bridging between teams and conscious inquiry is predictive of IT performance.
 Check here for more on the cultural model defined by [sociologist Ron Westrum](https://continuousdelivery.com/implementing/culture/).

 ### Encourage and support learning